-The State believes teleservice will be an important component in a well-developed and balanced PCSP that focuses on the specific wants and health and welfare needs of the participant.
-Experience during the COVID-19 pandemic has shown that teleservice can facilitate community integration in a person-centered way.
+The State believes remote service delivery (telehealth) will be an important component in a well-developed and balanced person-centered service plan that focuses on the specific wants and health and welfare needs of the participant.
+Experience during the COVID-19 pandemic has shown that remote service delivery can facilitate community integration in a person-centered way.
 Washingtonians in the broader community utilize both technology-supported remote and in-person community service environments, and the proposed change in waiver services give waiver clients the same opportunity to participate in their community as everyone else.
+Case/Resource Managers will be guided by DDA policy to assist participants to select services and service delivery methods that best meet their health and welfare needs employing a robust balance of in-person and if desired, telehealth delivery methods.
+Participants who need hands on assistance/physical assistance will require careful person-centered planning coordinated by their Case/Resource Manager to determine if remote service delivery is a practical or feasible option for the successful delivery of services.
+Voice-activated communication devices may be an option that some participants select to ensure that remote service delivery will work for them.
+Other clients may require in person service delivery only to ensure safety and successful service delivery.